Kostas-F/latex-templates-gr/README.md

+These are only .tex files, not proper templates yet.

 # Simple LaTeX Templates

 Latex templates I use.
 Greek language is the primary and the main usefulness of the templates are for people new to LaTeX who want a dual language document and are having issues (with moderncv commands for example).
 The rest of the description will, for that reason be in Greek

 ## Template Ασκήσεων